gem/oq-engine/doc/breaking-hazardlib.md

 To be clear, the ideal goal would be to **remove completely all class hierarchies, turn all methods into functions taking in input only numpy arrays or simple types**.

-The ideal goal is out of reach (by far), so we will have to comprimise significantly; moreover, since we have hundreds of users of hazardlib, we always must keep in main that any nontrivial refactoring would break user code.
+The ideal goal is out of reach (by far), so we will have to compromise significantly; moreover, since we have hundreds of users of hazardlib, we always must keep in main that any nontrivial refactoring would break user code.